International Survivors of Suicide Loss Day

 Author: Carla Stumpf Patton

-Talking about suicide and being able to process the grief in a safe setting can be instrumental in the healing process.
-We encourage you to consider attending, or at least learn more about the program.
-To learn more about the Survivor Day event, view the event trailer video, or find a host location near you, please visit the American Foundation for Suicide Prevention website.
+Talking about suicide and being able to process grief in a safe, trusted setting can be instrumental in the healing process, and survivors who are seeking support are encouraged to consider participating.
+To learn more about Survivor Day events being offered near you, ways to connect with AFSP chapters near you, and additional community resources, please visit the American Foundation for Suicide Prevention (AFSP) website.